 In Space Runaway Ideon, the children on the Solo Ship are represented as the indifference between the warring sides, genuinely playful and optimistic, and completely oblivious to what's happening around them.
 Despite Karala Ajiba being an alien, the children accept her and see the good in her, in comparison to their paranoid older counterparts.
 Interestingly enough, In the final film, Be Invoked, it's discovered that the children's innocence is the key to controlling the Ide, with Karala's recently revealed pregnancy by human Bes Jordan acting a sign that peace is possible.
 However, this being a Tomino anime, Karala is shot, the Ide is ticked off, and ends both races through their intense fighting.
 The themes explored in Ideon concerning the children are retouched in Neon Genesis Evangelion.

-In Code Geass, believe it or not Mao (the Psychopathic Manchild) actually touches upon this trope.
+believe it or not Mao (the Psychopathic Manchild) touches upon this trope.
 Most of his evil deeds are a direct result of serious Moral Myopia brought about from his lack of normal human experience since childhood.
 With his mind-reading powers, he first learned about humanity's evil impulses much too young, and so automatically assumed that the people thinking them were bad and deserved to be killed, a fact that carries over into the actual plot action, where he's seventeen.
 This is all talked about in the supplementary readings, where CC frequently comments on his misplaced innocence.

 In the second season of Ai Yori Aoshi, Chika asks the assembled female cast if they "love" Kaoru.
-They freak, because their definition is rather different than hers.
+They freak, because their definition is different than hers.
 The episode follows Chika's attempts to get answers from the group individually, including Aoi's explanation of the term Enishi.
 At the end, Chika concludes that everyoneloves Kaoru.

 Tokomon serves this purpose in Digimon X-Evolution.
 But in all honesty, the entire Digimon franchise is built on this trope.